About Our Club

 History

-The Rhonlerche 'BW' is now on display at the Classic Boat Museum in St. Arnaud after being sold to club members in 2012 after 52 years of club service.
+The Rhonlerche 'BW' is now on display at the Classic Boat Museum in St. Arnaud after being sold to club members in 2012, following 52 years of service to the club.

 An article from former club member Errol Shirtliff describing a 1000km flight made from Nelson Airport in 1989